mahmoudparsian/data-warehousing/syllabus/week-03-introduction-to-ETL/ETL_CSV_Python_MySQL/ETL_CSV_Python_MySQL_Star_Schema.md

 	2. Provide sample input data as well.

+	3. Let's walk through a complete example of ETL:
+	           1. Extract,
+	           2. Transform,
+	           3. Load
-	3. Let's walk through a complete example of ETL (Extract, Transform, Load) to create a star schema using Python and MySQL.
+	   to create a star schema using Python and MySQL.

 	4. We'll start with sample input data and then proceed with the ETL process.